GFDRR/rdl-standard/docs/guides/ddh-rdl.md

 When all required (and optional) information has been entered, click on `Save as draft`.
 The dataset will appear under `My datasets` list.

 ### Bulk upload
-In cases where large volumes of project data should be uploaded, DDH team can assist with bulk upload.
+In cases where large volumes of project data need to be uploaded, DDH team can assist with bulk upload.
 The workflow steps are:
 1. Login with WB credentials and store project data on the [DataCatalog Sharepoint](https://worldbankgroup.sharepoint.com.mcas.ms/sites/ddh2/Shared%20Documents/Forms/AllItems.aspx?csf=1&web=1&e=pmjIeC&CT=1683747817820&OR=OWA%2DNT&CID=1c049bb0%2Db912%2D850b%2D383e%2D4dcda23ac626&RootFolder=%2Fsites%2Fddh2%2FShared%20Documents%2FRisk%20Data%20Library&FolderCTID=0x012000374C108104547647A016D80E1BFD3084) - using appropriate folders structuring (Project/Component/...)
 2. Create an excel spreadsheet describing the datatype with each dataset name, URL to data and URL to prepared JSON metadata.